HeibyTime/Cat-Owner-Simulator/README.md

 //////////////////////////////////////////////////////////////////////////

 The player only needs their mouse inputs to interact with this game.
 To interact with objects around the house, click on said items to view possible interactions.
 Click the button for the option you would like from the options that are then listed for said object.
-The goal is to ensure
+The goal is to ensure that you can properly manage your available energy and money to be able to successfully care for your cat by maintaining its Hunger, Social, and Hygiene stats through various interactions you can perform for your cat.

 //////////////////////////////////////////////////////////////////////////
 ## Milestones & Progress
 //////////////////////////////////////////////////////////////////////////

 Asset Procurement>
-- Sprite Development: INCOMPLETE
+- Sprite Development: IN PROGRESS
-- Enviromental Artwork: INCOMPLETE
+- Enviromental Artwork: IN PROGRESS

 Game Design>
-- House Design: INCOMPLETE
+- House Design: COMPLETE
-- Interactables: INCOMPLETE
+- Interactables: IN PROGRESS
-- Scripting: INCOMPLETE
+- Scripting: IN PROGRESS
-- Cat Behavior: INCOMPLETE
+- Cat Behavior Types: INCOMPLETE
+- Time System: COMPLETE
+- Audio & SFX: INCOMPLETE
+- Game Menus: INCOMPLETE
-- Time System: INCOMPLETE
+- Save System: INCOMPLETE

 //////////////////////////////////////////////////////////////////////////
 ## Challenges & Solutions